patrickweng7/vip/Steven-Anthony-Leone-Notebook---Part-2.md

 ### General Meeting Notes
 * We received our New Members this week and began onboarding them.
 * I gave them a brief intro to our project and gathered information about their background in order to decide what to present on Wednesday.
+* NLP:
+* * I updated the whole team on our progress.
+We believed our primitives should work at this point, and we listed out the remaining tasks left before we could get results.
+* Modularity:
+* * They were reassessing and adjusting goals and timelines for the semester
+* * The ARL group is still going to be doing runs and experimenting
+* NAS:
+* * Noticed a bug with their ADF's.
+* * Already working on final presentation material.
+* Image Processing
+* * At this point, they have been divided into teams working on Selection Methods, Mating/Mutations, Hyperfeatures, and some general infrastructure work.
+* * Some of their members were re assigned tasks this week.
+* * Having some errors on PACE.

 ### Sub Team Meeting Notes
 * At this sub team meeting, it was the first time we had the whole team with the new members together for a whole hour.